-- With the 0 sec delay you should always have the first well TOTAL FRACTION TIME matching to the Fraction Time per Well setting. - This time is a measure from time=0 (when the valve switches at Well #1) to the aspirate movement of the syringe prior to moving to well #2. - 2.5 sec per fraction is a very solid setting for these settings and can be achieved for all of the flow rates as shown.
+- With the 0 sec delay you should always have the first well TOTAL FRACTION TIME matching to the Fraction Time per Well setting. - This time is a measure from time=0 (when the valve switches at Well #1) to the aspirate movement of the syringe prior to moving to well #2. - For both collection patterns 4.5 sec/well is the fastest setting that passed consistently.
+It appears that the penetration and retraction is the rate determining step in this process regardless of the other parameters.
+Faster ASP and DSP setting may help slightly, but these would need to be tested. - This indicates that more rigorous method development is needed for any methods requiring penetration and retraction into the plate or through capmats or plate seals.